The 3Rs (Reduce, Reuse, Recycle)

 Human Resource Development in Nonferrous Smelting, Refining and Recycling

 In recent years, the number of researchers and engineers in fields related to nonferrous smelting, refining and recycling has been steadily decreasing in Japan.
-In response, JX Metals has collaborated with the Institute of Industrial Science of the University of Tokyo to launch the Endowed Research Unit for Nonferrous Metal Resource Recovery Engineering (JX Metals Endowed Unit) to combine the forces of industry, academia and government to reenergize and raise the level of activity in the industry.
-The JX Metals Endowed Unit is using industry-academia collaboration to advance various initiatives to cultivate human resources to develop and apply smelting and refining technologies in the nonferrous base metals and rare metals fields.
+In response, JX Advanced Metals has collaborated with the Institute of Industrial Science of the University of Tokyo to launch the Endowed Research Unit for Nonferrous Metal Resource Recovery Engineering (JX Metals Endowed Unit) to combine the forces of industry, academia and government to reenergize and raise the level of activity in the industry.
+The Unit is using industry-academia collaboration to advance various initiatives to cultivate human resources to develop and apply smelting and refining technologies in the nonferrous base metals and rare metals fields.
+In fiscal 2023, the Symposium on Challenges and Initiatives for Talent Acquisition and Development in the Domestic Manufacturing Industry was held in September.
+The symposium covered the current status of retaining and developing human resources by nonferrous metals companies and endowed courses, and featured a panel discussion.

 Researching Rare Metal Recycling from Lithium-Ion Batteries

-JX Metals began recycling rare metals contained in lithium-ion batteries in 2009.
+JX Advanced Metals began recycling rare metals contained in lithium-ion batteries in 2009.

-Amid the shift to EVs in Europe, in August 2021, JX Metals established JX Metals Circular Solutions Europe GmbH (JXCSE) in Germany to advance the commercialization of lithium-ion battery recycling, with an eye on collaboration with European automakers.
-JXCSE has participated in the “HVBatCycle” research consortium, supported by the Federal Ministry for Economic Affairs and Climate Action (BMWK), since January 2022 through TANIOBIS, a JX Metals Group company also based in Germany.
-As part of the consortium, JXCSE installed bench-scale equipment on the TANIOBIS premises in Goslar, where it began operations in March 2023 to verify closed-loop recycling using its technologies.
+In August 2021, JX Advanced Metals established JX Metals Circular Solutions Europe GmbH (JXCSE) in Germany to advance the commercialization of lithium-ion battery recycling, with an eye on collaboration with European automakers.
+JXCSE has participated in the “HVBatCycle” research consortium, supported by Germany’s Federal Ministry for Economic Affairs and Climate Action (BMWK), since January 2022 through TANIOBIS GmbH, a JX Advanced Metals Group company also based in Germany.
+As part of the consortium, JXCSE installed bench-scale equipment2 on the TANIOBIS premises in Goslar, where it began operations in March 2023 to verify closed-loop recycling using its technologies.

 Pursuit of a Circular Economy